wkdwilliams/LaravelAPI/README.md

 # Documentation
 ## Folder structure
-The `Core` folder contains our middleware, jobs, providers and abstract classes.
-Typically in Laravel, this is the `app` directory.
+The `Core` folder contains our middleware, jobs, providers etc. Typically in Laravel, this is the `app` directory.
 The `App` directory contains our resources.
 Do not mistake Laravel's `app` directory with the `App` directory here.
 ## Make a new resource
 To conveniently create a new resource within the App directory, run this command: